Last updated on

 Best Way To Apply Hair Clay

 We will assume that you found a good clay for your hair type, but you should know how to apply it correctly to get the best possible look.
-Follow these simple step to use hair clay:
+Follow these simple steps to use hair clay:

 Step 1: Start with clean hair, free of any other hair products.